-Now let us breakdown some comparison on what’s the difference between Purified water and Distilled water quality:
+Now let us break down some comparisons on what's the difference between Purified water and Distilled water quality:

-Distilled water is a type of purified water goes through a process of distillation.
-This includes boiling the water, capturing the steam (pure H2o) and condensing it back to the water.
+Distilled water is a type of purified water that goes through a process of distillation.
+This includes boiling the water, capturing the steam (pure H20), and condensing it back into the water.

-The only difference between distilled and purified water is distilled goes through distilation while purified water goes through other process such as reverse osmosis, ion exchange, ozonation, sand filtration and etc.
+The only difference between distilled and purified water is that distilled goes through distillation while purified water goes through another process such as reverse osmosis, ion exchange, ozonation, sand filtration and etc.

-Another factor to look at is that distilled water are more expensive than the filtered water .
+Another factor to look at is that distilled water is more expensive than filtered water.